 I remember my dad making tomato sandwiches growing up and I was utterly grossed out.
 Salt and pepper being sprinkled over summer’s ripe, red tomatos, slices of white bread—absolutely nothing seemed appealing about the situation.
 Except the mayonnaise, of course.
 I’ve always had an obsession with mayonnaise that borders on a certifiable food fetish.
 Also, when I say mayonnaise, I mean Duke’s.
 Nothing else is acceptable.

-Currently, my boyfriend plays my former role, telling me, “I’ll never eat a tomato sandwich.”
+Luckily, I grew up and came to appreciate the tomato sandwich and, currently, Adam plays my former role, telling me, “I’ll never eat a tomato sandwich.”
 That’s fine.
 That means more for me.
 Especially when I forgo a a normal dinner, like I did last night, to make a tomato sandwich with nothing else.
 No sides.
 Just juicy tomato, spongy white bread, and tangy mayonnaise.

 THE TOMATO SANDWICH